Monday.com vs Basecamp for Remote Teams 2026: Which Is Actually Worth Your Money?

 • Projects (Campfires + Message Boards): Every project gets a message board, to-do lists, a group chat (Campfire), file storage, and a schedule.
 All baked in — no setup required.

-• Hill Charts: A genuinely clever progress visualization showing whether tasks are still being figured out (uphill) or actively being completed (downhill).
-Most project management tools could learn from this approach.
+• Hill Charts: A genuinely clever progress visualization that shows whether tasks are still being figured out (uphill) or actively being completed (downhill).
+It's more honest than a standard progress bar, and I'd argue most project management tools could learn something from this approach.

 • Pings: Direct messaging between teammates.
-Simple, fast, and not buried under layers of navigation.
+Simple, fast, not buried under layers of navigation.

-• Check-ins (Automatic Questions): Basecamp can automatically ask your team "What did you work on today?" — a surprisingly effective replacement for standard async stand-ups for remote teams.
+• Check-ins (Automatic Questions): Basecamp can automatically ask your team "What did you work on today?" — a surprisingly effective async stand-up replacement for remote teams.

-• Client Access: Invite clients to specific projects for free.
+• Client Access: You can invite clients to specific projects for free.
 No extra seats, no hidden charges.
 For agencies and freelancers, this alone can justify the cost.

 Pricing (2026)